UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 #### When I send DII to UID2, does UID2 store the information?

-No, UID2 does not store any DII.
-In addition, in almost all cases, UID2 doesn't store any values at all once the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md), [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md), or [POST /identity/map](../endpoints/post-identity-map.md) call is complete.
+No. None of the components of the <Link href="../ref-info/glossary-uid#gl-uid2-service">UID2 service</Link> store any DII.

+In addition, in almost all cases, UID2 doesn't store any values at all once the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md), [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md), or [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) call is complete.
 A necessary exception is the case where a user has opted out.
 In this scenario, UID2 stores a hashed, opaque value to indicate the opted-out user.
 The stored value cannot be reverse engineered back to the original value of the DII, but can be used to identify future requests for a UID2 generated from the same DII, which are therefore denied.

 #### Does UID2 allow the processing of HIPAA-regulated data?